anticoders/meteor-modules/README.md

       file4.module.html
 ```

-Note that due to the way the meteor bundler works, the extensions of your module files need to be changed to `.module.js` and `.module.html` (`.module_css` is not suported for the moment).
+Note that due to the way the meteor bundler works, the extensions of your module files need to be changed to `.module.js` and `.module.html` (`.module.css` is not suported yet).
 To download and execute the module code on the client, use

 ```javascript
 myApp = Module('$global').as('myApp');